• Home

 facet_grid(~EnvType, scales = "free_x", space = "free_x")

-We can rarefy samples to get equal depths for all samples before computing diversity indices with function rarefy_even_depth()
+We can rarefy samples to get equal depths for all samples before computing diversity indices with function rarefy_even_depth().

-<- rarefy_even_depth(frogs, rngseed = 20200831) frogs_rare
+frogs_rare <- rarefy_even_depth(frogs, rngseed = 20200831)

 Be careful with rarefaction, in this case a lot of sequences are lost because the smallest sample has so few sequences.
 Always check sample depths before rarefaction!
 You can remove poorly sequenced samples.

-<- rownames(sample_data(frogs_rare))
+samples <- rownames(sample_data(frogs_rare))

-samples <- sample_sums(frogs)
+non_rarefied <- sample_sums(frogs)

-non_rarefied <- sample_sums(frogs_rare)
+rarefied <- sample_sums(frogs_rare)

-rarefied <- metadata$Reads
+initial <- metadata$Reads

-initial <- data.frame(initial,non_rarefied,rarefied,samples)
+df <- data.frame(initial,non_rarefied,rarefied,samples)

 df <- melt(df, id.vars='samples')

-df <- ggplot(df, aes(x=samples, y=value, fill=variable)) +
+p <- ggplot(df, aes(x=samples, y=value, fill=variable)) +

 ylab("sequences")+